 That view is slowly changing, thanks to strategies on different levels (national, regional and African Union).
 Maritime security will only be one part of economic development at sea but it will be important.
 My research will hopefully add some insights to this long-term process.

 I have been and continue to be involved in several research projects related to different aspects of maritime security.
 One of these is the State of Maritime Piracy report, published annually by Oceans Beyond Piracy (OBP), now renamed as the Stable Seas programme.
 OBP has collected data about the economic and the human cost of piracy and armed robbery at sea for several years.
 Largely based on my PhD research, I have contributed to several of the annual reports as well as some other OBP projects.

 Another research project I was involved in provided interesting insights into the private maritime security industry.
 In cooperation with several partners, we collected and analysed information about the performance of armed guards on ships.
 Based on this research, I have looked at developments in the industry very closely.
 The involvement of private companies in the provision of maritime security in Nigeria and other parts of West Africa is particularly interesting.

 Future of maritime security

 I am always keen on finding out more about new research projects.
-Anything related to security at sea or the ‘blue economy’ in sub-Saharan Africa is of interest to me, a lot of the information can be found in my book on the topic, available through Palgrave Macmillan here.
+Anything related to security at sea or the ‘blue economy’ in sub-Saharan Africa is of interest to me, as well as relatively narrow topics such as specific research about piracy in West Africa.
+A lot of information about related issues can be found in my book on the topic, available through Palgrave Macmillan here.
 Please contact me if you have any questions or suggestions that you would like to share.